 Increasing automation directly ties to making the switch to value pricing.
-While some firms might be hesitant to change pricing on their clients now when they're already dealing with so much, value pricing is actually a great way to show your likely to be successful in having their clients adopt value pricing when they've adequately communicated the benefits of automation to those clients.
+While some firms might be hesitant to change pricing on their clients now when they're already dealing with so much, value pricing is actually a great way to show your clients that you're putting their interests first.
+Value pricing offers your clients increased transparency, fewer billing surprises, and a sense of certainty in a time when most things seem uncertain.